Why A Dehumidifier Blows Hot Air and Why It’s Quite Alright Too

 If the room becomes unbearable from the dehumidifier blowing back hot air, it is time to check it out and make the right fixes.

 So, why is hot air coming out of my dehumidifier?
-When the dehumidifier removes the moisture from the air, the air passes over a reheating coil.
+The dehumidifier sucks in air and passes it over the heating coil, which pulls out moisture.
 Hence, you get hot air blowing back into the room.
 If the unit is not set to dehumidify, it will blow out hot air.
-If it is broken, or the tray is full, it will blow back hot air.
+When it is broken, or the tray is full, it will blow back hot air.
 If the dehumidifier blows very hot air into the room, it might be faulty.

-If the dehumidifier blows hot air that heats the room to more than 90 degrees Fahrenheit, it is faulty.
-That is too much heat and it is above the optimum operating temperature.
+If the dehumidifier blows hot air that heats the room to more than 90 degrees Fahrenheit (32.2 degrees Celsius), it is faulty.
+That is too much heat, and it is above the optimum operating temperature.

 If you have a dehumidifier that does not generate heat, it might in reality be an air conditioner.
 Between the dehumidifier and the air conditioner, the former warms the air while the latter cools it.

 A dehumidifier that does not produce heat is faulty.
-On the same note, a dehumidifier heating the room too much is also faulty.
+On the same note, a dehumidifier that makes the room too hot is also faulty.

-The most important thing is to have a balance in the room.
-That way, the air wont be too cold or too hot and the humidity will be just right, at 30 to 55%.
+The most important thing is to have balance in the room.
+That way, the air won’t be too cold or too hot, and the humidity will be just right, at 30 to 55%.

-Here are some reasons for your Frigidaire dehumidifier blowing hot air:
+Here are some reasons why your Frigidaire dehumidifier is blowing hot air:

 1. The dehumidifier is set to fan instead of dehumidify

 Check the settings of your dehumidifier.
 If it is set to fan, it means that it is only blowing the same hot air in the room back into the room.
-That is why you are not feeling any change in the temperature.
+That’s why you are not feeling any change in the temperature.